SynCell: Contextualized Drug Synergy Prediction: Discussion

 \section{Discussion}

-Our study presents a heterogeneous graph neural network framework with FiLM modulation for drug synergy prediction, demonstrating strong performance across multiple evaluation scenarios.
-The discussion below interprets our key findings, compares with existing approaches, acknowledges limitations, and outlines future directions.
+We have developed SynCell, a heterogeneous graph neural network framework for contextualized drug synergy prediction.
+Our approach demonstrates superior performance across diverse evaluation scenarios, particularly in pharmacologically challenging settings.
+Here we discuss the implications of our findings, compare our methodology with existing approaches, acknowledge limitations, and outline future research directions.